 The motion in the lower spine is divided between five motion segments, although a disproportionate amount of the motion is in the lower segments (L4-L5 and L5-S1).
 Consequently, these two segments are the most likely to be injured.
 For example, a herniated disc in this area can cause pain and possibly numbness that radiates through the leg and down to the foot (sciatica).

-The bottom of your spine can cause pain too
+The base of your spine can cause pain too